 In horror films, women tend to be the victims far more often than men.
 Tragedy Girls takes advantage of those expectations and turns them on their heads with two very modern monsters.
 McKayla Hooper (Alexandra Shipp) and Sadie Cunningham (Brianna Hildebrand) are high school seniors who are obsessed with true crimes and social media fame.
 That’s why they start committing actual murders in the name of getting more hits for their blog, Tragedy Girls.

-But this is a horror-comedy, so things don’t go very smoothly for the two girls.
+But this is a horror-comedy, so things don’t go very smoothly.
 McKayla and Sadie have a killer instinct, but they have to constantly escalate their murders just to keep their momentum going.
-This is a darkly hilarious film that happens to feel very timely as well.
+This is a darkly hilarious film that happens to feel very timely.

 Rotten Tomatoes: 83%